-ADVISING AND ACADEMIC SUCCESS
+ACADEMIC SUCCESS AND ADVISING

-In CUS, the Office of Undergraduate Advising offers advising assistance and academic information and support for students, including class attendance issues, academic performance, dropping/adding courses, withdrawals from class, off-campus and summer school study, and advising relative to declaring majors and minors.
+In CUS, the Office of Academic Success and Advising offers advising assistance and academic information and support for students, including class attendance issues, academic performance, dropping/adding courses, withdrawals from class, off-campus and summer school study, and advising relative to declaring majors and minors.
 While the office provides academic advisement to students who are undecided about a major, departmental faculty members provide proactive advisement for students who have chosen a major.

-The Center serves students with a variety of academic and organizational needs by offering academic success coaching, academic accommodations and peer tutoring.
-Students are able to meet individually with learning strategies specialists to work on improving time management, study skills, note-taking and test-taking strategies, organization, and long-term planning.
+The Academic Success and Advising Center serves CUS students with a variety of academic and organizational needs by offering academic success coaching, academic accommodations and peer tutoring.
+Students are able to meet individually with learning strategies specialists to work on improving time management, study skills, notetaking strategies, test-taking strategies, organization, and long-term planning.

-For CAPS students, professional advisors support students studying in all course delivery formats (self-paced, accelerated, online) with important academic processes, such as: initial transcript reviews, course selection and registration, drop/add or course withdrawal, declaration of majors and minors, and other issues of academic performance and progress.
+In CAPS, academic advising supports students studying in all course delivery formats (self-paced, accelerated, online) with important academic processes, such as: initial transcript reviews, course selection and registration, drop/add or course withdrawal, declaration of majors and minors, and other issues of academic performance and progress.
 Academic advisors are available for phone, email, or in person appointments during weekdays and evenings.